 Learn more about the position in the FAQs below.

 We hire just once a year and now is the chance to apply to work for the Writing Center next year.
-The deadline for applications is Friday, March 17, and you may direct questions to Chris Ervin, [email protected].
+The deadline for applications is December 8, 2024.
+Questions may be sent to [email protected].

 Consultants work individually with writers to help them develop their writing projects.
 Writers may bring any type of writing project (resume, scholarship essay, research paper, discussion board post, presentation, email, creative writing, etc.) and can ask for writing support at any point in their writing process (brainstorming, planning, finding sources, revising, etc.).
 Consultants engage in conversation: they encourage writers, ask questions, talk about drafts, respond as readers, and help writers think more deeply about their process.
 These conversations happen in-person in the Undergrad Research & Writing Studio in the Valley Library, remotely via Zoom, and in written feedback via email.
 Because so much of our work relies upon conversation, consultants actively practice communication skills both in training and in ongoing professional development opportunities.
 Over the course of their shift, consultants work and connect with other consultants on the team, creating a fun and vibrant work environment.